Asia Pacific Tax Hub

 The MLI offers concrete solutions for governments to close loopholes in international tax treaties by transposing results from the OECD/G20 BEPS Project into bilateral tax treaties worldwide.
 The MLI allows governments to implement agreed BEPS minimum standards to counter treaty abuse and to improve dispute resolution mechanisms while providing flexibility to accommodate specific tax treaty policies.

-Tax-to-gross domestic product (GDP) ratio is total tax revenue as a percentage of GDP, which indicates the share of a country's output that is collected by the government through taxes.
+Tax-to-GDP ratio is total tax revenue as a percentage of GDP, which indicates the share of a country's output collected by the government through taxes.
 It can be regarded as one measure of the degree to which the government controls the economy's resources.